Comparing hyperbolic and extremal lengths for shortest curves: Background

 \end{proposition} \begin{proof} See \cite[4.2~Examples]{Ahl10:ConformalInvariants}. \end{proof}

-We note that while the metric achieving the supremum in Definition~\ref{def:EL} is always achieved (see, for example, \cite[Theorem~12]{Rodin74:ExtremalLength}), this metric is not well-understood for non-simple multi-curves on a Riemann surface.
-However, the supremum has been characterized for simple weighted multi-curves.

-In that case, by \cite{Jenkins57:OnExistenceOfExtremalLength}, for a weighted multi-curve $C$ the supremum in Definition~\ref{def:EL} is achieved by a metric which is Riemannian except at finitely many points.
+In the case of weighted simple multi-curves it can be characterized, by the work \cite{Jenkins57:OnExistenceOfExtremalLength}, for a weighted simple (multi-)curve (i.e., union of simple curves) $\gamma$ the supremum in Definition~\ref{def:EL} is achieved by a metric which is Riemannian except at finitely many points.
 This metric is induced by a holomorphic (in the case of a surface with punctures, meromorphic) quadratic differential $q_C$.
 This object induces a decomposition of the surface into a family of Euclidean cylinders whose heights are given by the weights of the multi-curve, and its core curves are in the homotopy class of the connected components of the multi-curve (see \cite[Theorem~21.1]{Str84:QuadraticDiff} for a precise statement).
-As a consequence (see \cite[Proposition~3.12]{KPT17:ConformalEmbeddings}), it follows that
+In that case, it can also be characterized as the $L^1$-area of the associated quadratic differential~ (see \cite[Proposition~3.12]{KPT17:ConformalEmbeddings}).